kulcsarrudolf/pasztor.at/content/blog/api-first-1.md

         ),
         @ApiResponse(
             code = 400,
+            message =
-            message = "If the supplied e-mail address is invalid.", response = ApiException.class
+                "If the supplied e-mail address is invalid.", response = ApiException.class
         ),
         @ApiResponse(
             code = 409,
-            message = "If an account with the specified e-mail address already exists.", response = ApiException.class
+            message = "If an account with the specified " + "e-mail address already exists.",
+            response = ApiException.class
         )
     })